 Posted by Editoress on 05/10/14

-Canadian para-cyclists Shelley Gautier of Toronto and Marie-Ève Croteau of Québec City opened the 2014 UCI Para-Cycling Road World Cup on an excellent note, riding to the top of the podium in Castiglione Della Pescaia, Italy.
+Shelley Gautier of Toronto, ON, and Marie-Ève Croteau of Québec City, QC, continued their road domination and remained undefeated at the 2014 UCI Para-Cycling Road World Cup, both winning a second gold medal in Castiglione Della Pescaia, Italy.

 Courtesy Cycling Canada

 Results from the first day of road races in Italy